Dimers and analytic torsion I: Electric correlators

 \item Fix $\eps>0$; we consider $\{(z,w)\in (B(0,\eps^{-1})\setminus (B(x,3\eps)\cup B(y,3\eps)))^2:|z-w|\geq\eps\}$.
 We need to show uniform convergence of $G^\delta_\rho$ on this set.\\ Let $\gamma_e$, $\gamma_i$ be simple paths on $\Gamma_\delta$ at distance $O(\delta)$ of the circles $C(w,2\eps)$, $C(w,\eps)$ respectively.
 Let $B$ be the connected component of $w$ in $\Gamma_\delta\setminus\gamma_e$.
 Let $\tau_e$ (resp. $\tau_i$) be the time of first exit of $\Gamma_\delta\setminus\gamma_e$ (resp. $\Gamma_\delta\setminus\gamma_i$) by a random walk on $\Gamma$.
 We define (twisted) Poisson operators $P_e:\C^{\gamma_e}\rightarrow\C^{\gamma_i}$ and $P_i:\C^{\gamma_i}\rightarrow\C^{\gamma_e}$ by $(P_ef)(z)=\E_z(f(X_{\tau_e}))$ and

 where $N$ is the algebraic number of crossings of a branch cut between $x$ and $y$ (not intersecting $\gamma_e$) by the random walk before $\tau_i$.
 (One may also reason on a branched cover of $M_V$, lifting $f$ to a $\rho$-multivalued function).
-We omit the dependence on $\delta$ for lightness of notation.\\ As before, one can show that $(P_eP_i)$ is a strict contraction on $L^\infty(\gamma_i)$, uniformly in $w$, $\delta$ small enough ($\eps>0$ is fixed).
+We omit the dependence on $\delta$ for lightness of notation.\\ As before (see Lemma \ref{Lem:chirharmest}), one can show that $(P_eP_i)$ is a strict contraction on $L^\infty(\gamma_i)$, uniformly in $w$ in a compact subset of $\C\setminus\{x,y\}$, $\delta$ small enough ($\eps>0$ is fixed).
 Moreover, by starting a random walk on $\gamma_i$ and stopping it on its first return to $\gamma_i$ after its first visit to $\gamma_e$, we get the following identity in $L^\infty(\gamma_i)$: